kristinemlarson/gnssrefl/README.md

 have to be cm-level for the reflections code.
 Within a few hundred meters is sufficient.

 *make_json_input p101 41.692 -111.236 2016.1*

+If you happen to have the Cartesian coordinates (in meters), you can set -xyz True and input those instead of lat, long, and height.

 It will use defaults for other parameters if you do not provide them.
 Those defaults tell the code an azimuth and elevation angle mask (i.e. which directions you want